RYANCOX00/pands-project2021/README.md

 # Code development
 ### Reading in the Iris file

 To read in the data I used Pandas CSV_read function [5].
 This function seperates data from commas automatically and saves the data in a dataframe.
 This main dataframe is saved under the variable *df*.
-I then immediately renamed the columns to more suitable names that will be used throughout the code: *"Sepal Lenght", "Sepal Width", "Petal Lenght", "Petal Width","Species"*
+I then immediately renamed the columns to more suitable names that will be used throughout the code: *"Sepal Lenght", "Sepal Width", "Petal Lenght", "Petal Width" and "Species"*

 ![reading in file](https://user-images.githubusercontent.com/77641344/115040934-df7c1c00-9ec9-11eb-9478-0ef04b1ded1a.PNG)
 <br />
 <br />

-I orginally used the built-in file opener in Python and saved the different species as variable.
-This involved subdequently converting each variable to numpy arrays before further breaking them down into variables for each feature.
+I orginally used the built-in file opener in Python and saved the different species as variables.
+This subsequently involved converting each variable to a numpy array before further breaking them down into variables for each feature.
 As identified above, it was decided the best approach was to read the data in though Panda for more effecient code, analysis and plotting.
 <br />
 <br />

 ### Manipulating the data
 Firstly, I ran a check to see if there was any missing values in the dataset [6].
 This was done by teling the user that no data was missing from the dataset should that be the case.
-In additon the code put in place alerts the user that data is missing from the dataset and exits the programme if this is the case.
+Alternatively, the code put in place alerted the user that data is missing from the dataset before terminating the programme.

 ![missing data](https://user-images.githubusercontent.com/77641344/115300375-d1432f80-a157-11eb-880e-a53f7a1e28a3.PNG)
 <br />
 <br />

 The data under the Species column then needed to be manipulated so that it was in a more presentable format.
-The "Iris-" was replaced by a blank string [7] and capitalise each species under this column.
-This left the capitalised species name only i.e. Setosa.
+The "Iris-" was dropped[7] and each item was capitalise under this column.
+This left the capitalised species name only e.g. Setosa.
 The below code was used to do this.

 ![manipulating species](https://user-images.githubusercontent.com/77641344/115043234-31be3c80-9ecc-11eb-9eff-2ffa056e8c38.PNG)
 <br />